MultiSafepay/docs/content/developer/wrappers/fastcheckout-android/manual.md

    }
    ```

-3. Sync Gradle
+5. Sync Gradle.

-You can now start using the Android SDK in your App.
+You can now start using the Android SDK in your app.

 ### Demo

-You can easily integrate the Fastcheckout Android SDK into your app, you just need to follow the next steps:
+To integrate the Fastcheckout Android SDK into your app, follow these steps:

-1. Setup the Android SDK.
-Add the following to your MainActivity or Class:
+1. To set up the Android SDK, add the following to your MainActivity or Class:

 ```java
 import com.multisafepay.sdk.FastCheckoutSDK;